Just like you, your dog’s brain ages and wears out just like the rest of his body.

 Yes, dementia in dogs is a progressive, degenerative disease.
 It gets worse over time, BUT there’s plenty you can do to slow it down, and often reduce or sometimes even clear the symptoms altogether.

 Keep an eagle eye out for any symptoms.
 If you see any subtle signs, it’s time to kick into overdrive and take action.
-I can’t stress enough that the prognosis is good if CCD is diagnosed early, and poorer if diagnosed late.
+I can’t stress enough that the prognosis is good if your dog’s dementia gets diagnosed early, and poorer if diagnosed late.

 The sooner you act, the better the results will be.

-In terms of delaying the onset of CCD or perhaps preventing it altogether, you should have your old dog on a healthy, complete, vital, whole foods diet.
+To help delay the onset of dementia in dogs or prevent it altogether, you should feed a healthy, complete, whole food diet.
 Raw is usually best, but some older dogs do better on a home cooked diet if their digestive fires are burning low.

 - Give plenty of vital antioxidants (these help lower toxic free radical levels in the body).
 One great antioxidant supplement is blueberries.
 Another is green tea steeped in cold water for 12 hours.